Salmon has got to be one of the tastiest fish in the world.

 Not only is it delicious smoked salmon is packed full f flavor and health benefits.

-In this article, I will answer some FAQs I get, such as: what is the history of smoked salmon?
+So I have put in some hard yards and discovered everything I can about smoked salmon.
+I will answer some FAQs I get, such as: what is the history of smoked salmon?
 Where did smoked salmon come from?
 Who invented smoked salmon?

-In this article I have had some help from some of the best in the salmon business to uncover the best information I can!
+In this article, I have had some help from some of the best in the salmon business to uncover the best information I can!

 The Origins of Smoked Salmon